 For best results, your donation landing page should match the copy and imagery that appears in each email.
-The landing page should continue the email’s story.
-This means you should create a unique landing page for each email campaign, but that doesn’t mean you have to redesign the wheel every time.
+Creating a unique landing page for each email campaign is a good idea, but this doesn’t mean you have to redesign each one.
 Use a template and swap out the individual elements.

 Step 5: Monitor Your Performance

 There’s a good chance the first emails you create won’t collect donations.
 It takes time and effort to optimize your email campaigns so they collect maximum donations.
 S

 With all of that being said, it’s important to track the performance of each campaign to find ways to improve your email marketing.

 - Open rate.
 This is the percentage of people who open an email.
 They can’t read the email content without opening the email, so this is one of the most important metrics.
 Other than your “from” name, the only variable that affects this metric is your subject line.
 The average open rate for nonprofit emails hovers around 28%.